Galana Kulalu Project: Background

-The Galana Kulalu project is expected to end the perennial maize shortage in the country by cultivating 200,000 acres of the Galana-Kulalu complex to meet 41 per cent of the country's annual maize consumption of 48 million bags.
-In order to cushion farmers against an over supply of maize that could hurt their earnings, maize at Galana will be grown for only one season per year.
+The Galana Kulalu project is expected to end the perennial maize shortage in the country by cultivating 200,000 acres of the Galana-Kulalu complex to meet 41 pe cent of the country's annual maize consumption of 48 million bags.
+In order to cushion farmers against an oversupply of maize that could hurt their earnings, maize at Galana will be grown for only one season per year.